awesomeshield/awesomeshield.github.io/content/tutorials/light-sensor/text.md

 It returns an `int`, which is the light level in lux.

 ## Tips
-The light level changes depending on how bright the room is, and also how covered up the light sensor is.
+The sensor reading will chance if you cover it with your hand, or shine a light on it.
 You can use the light sensor to detect and simple gesture: a hand passing over it.